Knucklesfan/CreatiNote/README.md

 - **Text colors**: Add options in the hovering toolbar.
 - **Placeholder text**: Make it disappear when clicked, with the cursor ready to type.
 - **Text alignment**: Add left, right, and center alignment options in the hovering toolbar.
-- **App name in the top left corner**: Maintain a clean, aesthetic UI.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------